wesleycamargo/azure-docs.pt-br/articles/virtual-network/virtual-networks-static-private-ip-classic-pportal.md

 <properties
-   pageTitle="Como definir um IP privado estático no modo clássico usando o Portal do Azure | Microsoft Azure" description="Noções básicas sobre IPs privados estáticos e como gerenciá-los no modo clássico usando o portal do Azure" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="How to set a static private IP in classic mode using the Azure Portal| Microsoft Azure" description="Understanding static private IPs and how to manage them in classic mode using the Azure portal" services="virtual-network" documentationCenter="na" authors="jimdial"